Visual Studio Code Server

 Visual Studio Code is a source-code editor developed by Microsoft.
 It includes support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 It features a Code server, which allows you to run Visual Studio Code remotely and access it through a web browser or your local Visual Studio Code client.

 This guide explains how to create and deploy a Visual Studio Code server app.
-To run this example, follow these steps:
+To run it, follow these steps:

 examplesrepository andcdinto theexamples/visual-studio-code-serverdirectory: